tailscale/tailsql/README.md

     http.ListenAndServe("localhost:8080", tsql.NewMux())
     ```

 Note that the server does not do any authentication or encryption of its own.
 If you want to share the playground beyond your own local machine, you will need to provide appropriate access controls.
-One easy way to do this is using Tailscale (which handles encryption, ACLs, and TLS), but if you prefer you can handle those details separately.
+One easy way to do this is using Tailscale (which handles encryption, access control, and TLS), but if you prefer you can handle those details separately.

 ### Database Drivers